aayushm7n/Sentiment-Analysis-MovieReviews/README.md

 ## About

-This is a complete 2-week capstone-grade project that tackles **sentiment analysis** - the task of automatically determining whether a piece of text expresses positive or negative sentiment.
+This is a project that tackles **sentiment analysis** - the task of automatically determining whether a piece of text expresses positive or negative sentiment.
 Specifically, I have built and compared **6 different models** (from simple to sophisticated) to classify 50,000 IMDb movie reviews.

-### Why This Matters (And why I chose this)
+### Relevance
 - Companies use this tech everywhere (Netflix, Amazon, every streaming service)
 - Demonstrates both classical ML fundamentals AND modern deep learning
 - Real production considerations: not just "which is most accurate" but "which should I use when?"